The strand tangle model provides a simple, correct and complete model of relativistic quantum gravity.

 If space were classical – i.e., continuous and without a minimum length – the standard model would not arise.
 Particles are defects of space.
 The defects can be classified.

-about quantum gravity are as expected.
-There is no room for science
+Strands are boring: All theoretical and experimental predictions about quantum gravity are as expected.
+There is no room for science fiction.
+The research field does not promise any surprising results or effects.

-Bets and future tests
+Bets and dinner invitations

-The proposed detailed predictions and bets on this dedicated web page are quite general.
-Finding any single observation falsifying the strand conjecture, or finding any alternative, correct and inequivalent description of quantum gravity – or of nature – wins the bet.
+In science, every statement must be continuously tested.
+The detailed strand predictions and proposed bets listed on this dedicated web page are quite general.
+Strands predict that the only experimental consequences of quantum gravity are general relativity and the standard model of particle physics.
+Finding a single observation falsifying a single prediction of the strand tangle model, or finding any alternative, correct and inequivalent description of quantum gravity – or of nature – wins the bet.
+I also offer a money-back guarantee for donors.

 Similar ideas by other authors